 Cornelia has had a long and prosperous career in the arts.
 It was her relationship with Madeleine L'Engle that led the former playwright and stage director into the world of film.
 L'Engle (well-known writer of works such as A Wrinkle in Time and the Austin Family series), Cornelia's Godmother and mentor, invited her to adapt several of her novels and plays for the screen.

 With Madeleine's encouragement, Cornelia adapted two of Madeleine's novels: Camilla Dickinson and Love Letters of a Portuguese Nun.
 The latter was a finalist in the First Glance Screenplay Competition, a semi-finalist at Slamdance, and has received numerous other accolades.

 In 2018, Cornelia directed Language Arts, starring Ashley Zukerman, Sarah Shahi, Pamela Reed, Erin Cummings, Mariana Klaveno, Kevin Alejandro, Jane Ryan, Elliott Smith, Lincoln Lambert, and many, many more.
-This moving drama about a lonely man finding peace and connection will soon be available.
+This moving drama about a lonely man finding peace and connection is available on most streaming services.